 Debugging SharedArrayBuffer Cross-Origin Errors

-When a Web Worker throws a DOMException during SharedArrayBuffer allocation, the root cause is almost always a missing or misconfigured Cross-Origin Isolation policy.
+When a Web Worker throws a ReferenceError or TypeError during SharedArrayBuffer allocation, the root cause is almost always a missing or misconfigured Cross-Origin Isolation policy.
 Modern browsers enforce strict origin boundaries to mitigate Spectre-class side-channel vulnerabilities.
-This guide provides a deterministic workflow for Debugging SharedArrayBuffer Cross-Origin Errors, isolating header conflicts, validating worker contexts, and implementing zero-copy fallbacks without sacrificing Debugging, Profiling & Production Optimization standards.
+This guide provides a deterministic workflow for isolating header conflicts, validating worker contexts, and implementing zero-copy fallbacks — an essential part of any Chrome DevTools Worker Debugging toolkit and a practical starting point within Debugging, Profiling & Production Optimization.

 Root Cause Analysis: COOP & COEP Header Validation